Proposals (Phase 1)

 Seeing

-the maximum value of seeing, at which observation may be performed, in arcsec. -
+the maximum value of seeing, at which observations may be conducted, in arcsec. -

 Sky transparency

-the sky clearness and magnitude drop due to clouds, defined as a number between 0 (totally cloudy) and 1 (clear). -
+the lowest value of sky clearness and magnitude drop due to clouds, defined as a fraction between 0 (totally cloudy) and 1 (clear). -

 Moon phase/sky brightness

-the acceptable brightness of the sky, coming from the illumination and elevation of the Moon - “dark” or “gray”.
-“Dark” is 0-3 days from the new moon or while the moon is set.
-“Gray” time is defined when the moon is over the horizon between 4-11 days.
-HSC runs are not allocated during bright time. -
+an acceptable brightness of the sky, due to illumination and elevation of the Moon - “dark” or “gray”.
+“Dark” is 0-3 days from the new moon or while the moon is below the horizon.
+“Gray” time is defined when the moon is above the horizon between 4 and 11 days from the new moon.
+HSC runs are not allocated in bright time. -

 Moon distance

-the minimum separation from the Moon, at which the target can be observed, in degrees.
-Only distances larger than 30 deg are allowed (to avoid significant contamination with stray light).
-For “dark” time, 30 deg is set by default, and cannot be changed by the PI.
-For “gray” time, it is the PI who sets the constraint. -
+the minimum separation from the Moon, at which angle targets can be observed, in degrees.
+Only distances larger than 30 deg are allowed (to avoid significant contamination by stray light).
+For “dark” time, it is 30 deg by default, and cannot be changed by PIs.
+For “gray” time, it must be set by PIs. -

 Time constraints

-Note that if an OB of a highly-ranked program is intended for restrictive conditions (for example seeing \(\le 0.8''\)) that are not currently met (\(\sim1.0''\)), this OB will not be executed at such moment, and a lower-ranked one that allows for given conditions (\(\le 1.0''\)) will be chosen.
-Relaxing the constraints increases the probability of performing observations.
+Note that if an OB of a highly-ranked program requires restrictive conditions (for example seeing \(\le 0.8''\)) that are not met (\(\sim1.0''\)) at the time of observing, it may not be executed, but if a lower-ranked one that can be observed at seeing (\(\le 1.0''\)) exists, it may be chosen instead.
+Relaxing constraints increases the probability of OBs being executed.
 Defining different constraints for different targets is allowed.

 Time-critical observations may be proposed.
-If the PI requires the targets to be observed at a specific time, please provide sufficient information, such as: date(s), time, and duration of the time windows.
-Use the Box 13 of the Application Form, or add comments in the target list (see Queue proposal template and submission via ProMS).
-Note that the chance for the OBs to be executed may increase by specifying the time windows as relaxed as possible.
-If during the proposed time window the environmental conditions (seeing, transparency, etc.) are not met, the observations will not be carried out.
+If targets are to be observed at a specific time, please provide sufficient information, such as: date(s), time, and duration of time windows.
+Use appropriate box(ex) in ProMS, or add comments in the target list (see Queue proposal template and submission via ProMS).
+Note that the more relaxed time windows are, the higher the chances of OBs being executed.
+If environmental conditions are not met in a proposed time window, time-critical OBs may not be executed.

 Filters

-The filter exchange unit of the HSC can hold up to 6 filters in one observing run.
-Their list for given semester and given run, including QM runs, is published together with the CfP.
-See the following links for the availability and characteristics of HSC filters:
+The HSC filter exchange unit can hold up to 6 filters in one observing run.
+See the following link for the availability and characteristics of HSC filters:

 https://www.naoj.org/Instruments/HSC/sensitivity.html